Burningstone91/smart-home-setup/README.md

 Enter your username and password.
 Tick the box next to "Enable Discovery".

 #### Configure via configuration files
 Create a file called "core.yaml" inside the directory config/packages.
+This file will be used for all config relating to the core.
 Add the following to the file:

 ```yaml
 mqtt: